 Before you start learning how to code in Python, determine your motivation.
 Why do you want to learn how to code in Python?
-This may not seem too important, but over time, having a clear image in your mind of why you are learning to code can be helpful.
+This may not seem too important.
+Over time, having a clear image in your mind of why you are learning to code is helpful.

 Although Python is an easy language to learn, like any skill, it takes time and energy to successfully master it.
 If you have a clear motivation upfront for learning Python, you’ll find it easier to stay focused later on.

 As you think about learning Python, ask yourself why you want to learn.
 Do you want to jumpstart a career in tech?
 Great!
 Do you want to tinker around with new technologies?
 That’s a good reason, too.

 You may be tempted to start with a bold idea you want to develop and try to create an application with that idea.
 While that approach works for some people, most new developers should focus on learning the basics.
 There’s always time to work on more advanced projects later.

 Let’s break down the main topics you should cover on your journey to learning Python:

 - How a Python program is created

 Conditionals help control the flow of a program.
 They tell a program that it should run certain code when a specific condition is met.
 For example, a conditional statement may tell a program to run a block of code when a user logs in.

 The main subtopics related to conditionals for you to learn are:

 When programming, you may want to execute the same block of code multiple times.
 For example, if you’re building a guessing game, you may want to allow a user five guesses.
 A loop is a Python feature that lets you run a block of code a certain number of times.